 This command should display the version number of Perl, confirming that the installation was successful.

-To verify the proper functioning of Perl on your Debian Linux system, it’s practical to create a rudimentary script.
-This script will merely output “Hello, world!” to the terminal.
-Begin by launching a terminal and entering this command to create a new file named hello.pl and open it using the Nano text editor:
+To check if Perl is working on your Debian Linux system, create a simple script.
+This script will print “Hello, world!” to the terminal.
+Start by opening a terminal and entering this command to create a new file named hello.pl and open it with the Nano text editor:

 nano hello.pl